 A smart question to ask, and a common one.
 A standard and succinct answer is that coaching is about the present and the future, while therapy is about the past.
 It’s also said that coaching is goal oriented and therapy is about healing old trauma.
 While these answers are “true enough” they don’t tell the whole story.
 While they can be viewed as two sides of the same equation, there can be and sometimes is a small amount of overlap between both practices.
 Sometimes, one cannot be practiced effectively without the other, either concurrently or, as is more commonly the case, with a period of counseling and therapy prior to coaching.
 The person being coached needs to be well and healthy enough to benefit from this modality, as it can be harmful to try and deepen and move forward before attending to issues from their past.

-Another factor here, and a very understandable one-many counselors and even psychologists are understandably unhappy with the sudden wave of relatively untrained and inexperienced individuals flooding the market, taking work away from them that they trained and studied years for, with stringent regulations, oversight and strict codes of conduct governing their practices, not to mention continuing education, necessary malpractice insurance, etc. Many of these individuals are having to rebrand as “coaches” after all of their work and commitment in order to stay relevant, as in some circles, “counseling” “therapy” and “psychoanalysis” are seen as expensive, slow-moving, long-term commitments that don’t demonstrate as many obvious, short term benefits as coaching does.
+Another important factor here—many counselors and even psychologists are understandably unhappy with the sudden wave of relatively untrained and inexperienced individuals flooding the market, taking work away from them that they trained and studied years for, with stringent regulations, oversight and strict codes of conduct governing their practices, not to mention continuing education, necessary malpractice insurance, etc. Many of these individuals are having to rebrand as “coaches” after all of their work and commitment in order to stay relevant, as in some circles, “counseling” “therapy” and “psychoanalysis” are seen as expensive, slow-moving, long-term commitments that don’t demonstrate as many obvious, short term benefits as coaching does.

 A big concern some of these individuals have—perhaps the most important one—is that some coaches may be applying a superficial understanding of psychological dynamics, without the ability to respond effectively if a coachee starts to relive trauma, and not be taking on a suitable level of professional obligation and responsibility should the relationship result in harm.